sanishka94/documentation/Facebook.md

 - The Long lived pags access token will come in the "access token" attribute.
 - The page Id can be obtained in the same way the user id is obtained, but with a short lived page token taken from the graph api explorer

+### Debug
+To debug and in some cases extend an access tokens, use this link: https://developers.facebook.com/tools/debug/accesstoken

 ## Facebook Login
 - Reference: